mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/12-type-guards/index.md

-Common mistakes like forgetting about the possibilities of strings and numbers being falsy can create false confidence in the correctness of your code. **"Untruths" in your type guards will propagate quickly through your codebase and cause problems that are quite difficult to solve**
+Common mistakes like forgetting about the possibilities of strings and numbers being falsy can create false confidence in the correctness of your code. **"Untruths" in your type guards will propagate quickly through your codebase and cause problems that are quite difficult to solve**.

 In cases where the rest of your code relies on a particular value being of a certain type, make sure to `throw` an error so that unexpected behavior is **LOUD** instead of <small>quiet</small>.